|►||Faculty and Staff|

 Visiting Scholars from Academic Institutions: The Center for Korea Studies will assess a fee of $2,300 per year to Visiting Scholars who possess a PhD and hold a teaching or research position at an academic institution (university, graduate school) before the visa can be processed.
 Extensions: A $2,300 visiting scholar fee is required for extensions.

-Visiting Scholars from Non-academic institutions: The Center for Korea Studies will will assess a fee of $8,000 per year to Visiting Scholars from non-academics, journalists, government officials, and researchers at government and private institutions before the visa can be processed.
+Visiting Scholars from Non-academic institutions: The Center for Korea Studies will assess a fee of $8,000 per year to Visiting Scholars from non-academics, journalists, government officials, and researchers at government and private institutions before the visa can be processed.
 Extensions: A $8,000 visiting scholar fee is required for extensions.

 Visiting Scholars from financial institutions: The Center for Korea Studies will assess a fee of $10,000 per year to Visiting Scholars from financial institutions.
 The fee must be submitted before the visa can be processed.
 Extensions: A $10,000 visiting scholar fee is required for extensions.